56 Best Things to Do in Japan for an Unforgettable Trip (2025)

 Another option any time of year is to take a night walk in Gion with a local guide to learn about the history of geisha and perhaps encounter one.

 Top tip: Miyagawacho is the perfect area to stay in Kyoto for spotting geisha without the crowds of Gion.
-We rented a studio on Vrbo that’s no longer available, but you can search for more vacation rentals in Miyagawacho here.
-Options include this lovingly restored townhouse and this incredible samurai machiya
+We rented a studio on Vrbo that’s no longer available, but other options include this incredible samurai machiya, ideal for large groups.

 5) Admire Ukiyo-e Prints